Neural Networks Without Magic: Occam’s Razor from a Programmer’s Desk

 • forward inference (NN_Forward, NN_ForwardBatch)

-• training: single-sample and mini-batch (NN_TrainOne, NN_TrainBatch)
+• training: per-sample and mini-batch (NN_TrainOne, NN_TrainBatch)

-• weights access for tooling/debug (NN_GetWeights, NN_SetWeights)
+• weights read/write for tooling/debug (NN_GetWeights, NN_SetWeights)

 Features

-• Dense layers: W[out x in], bias b[out]
+• Dense layers: W[out × in], bias b[out]

-• Activations: SIGMOID, RELU, TANH, LINEAR, SYM_SIG (symmetric sigmoid)
+• Activations: SIGMOID, RELU, TANH, LINEAR, SYM_SIG

-• Gradient clipping (per-neuron, ±5)
+• Gradient clipping (per neuron, ±5)

 • Double precision, x64 build (MSVC)